Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Experiments

-\textbf{Implementation details:} The optimization of proposed method consists of two stages.
-The entire learning process is conducted on the server with 8 NVIDIA 3090 GPUs.
-During Training, the training samples are cropped as 27x27 spatial resolution patches, with a batch size of 96 on all three training dataset.
+The optimization of the proposed method consists of two stages.
+The entire learning process is conducted on the server with 4 NVIDIA 3090 GPUs.
+During training, following the experience of previous works such as 3D-CNN, LWNet, etc. the training samples are cropped as $27 \times 27$ spatial resolution patches, with a batch size of 96 on all three training dataset.
 We utilize the AdamW optimizer with a learning rate and weight decay value of $1 \times 10^{-3}$ and $1 \times 10^{-5}$, respectively.
-The learning rate decays from $1 \times 10^{-3}$ to $1 \times 10^{-6}$ following the cosine scheduler.
+Following the training strategy proposed in ConvNext, the learning rate decays from $1 \times 10^{-3}$ to $1 \times 10^{-6}$ following the cosine scheduler.
 The warming-up stage comprises 5 epochs and all the models are trained for 300 epochs.
-To further tune the final network, we crop patches with spatial resolutions of 13x13 and 27x27, which are fed into the auxiliary branch and main branch, respectively.
+To further tune the final network, we crop patches with spatial resolutions of $13 \times 13$ and $27 \times 27$, which are fed into the auxiliary branch and basic model, respectively.
 Batch sizes are set to 12 for all datasets during tuning.